IHE/RAD.IRA/input/pagecontent/volume-1.md

 Subscribing to a reporting session involves two transactions:

-- Subscribe Reporting Session [RAD-X1]
+- Subscribe to Reporting Session [RAD-X1]
-- Connect Notification Channel [RAD-X2]
+- Connect to Notification Channel [RAD-X2]

 For a Synchronizing Application, the session is provided by the Driving Application during launch.